-The Counseling and Wellness Center (CWC) strive to create an institutional culture of support and awareness by providing holistic programs and services to students, faculty, and staff.
+The Counseling and Wellness Center (CWC) strives to create an institutional culture of support and awareness by providing holistic programs and services to students, faculty, and staff.
 We deliver equitable services by creating a safe and inclusive environment to the CCM community.
-Through a wellness approach, counselors will partner with students to identify goals and skills that will help them become successful in and out of the classroom.
+Through a wellness approach, counselors will partner with students to identify goals and strengthen skills that will help them become successful in and out of the classroom.

 Meet our Counselors

 Coordinator, Counseling and Student Success